Alcoholic hepatitis: Liver Transplantation

+Determining Disposition

+The patient's disposition is also important to consider throughout their care.
+If a patient with alcoholic hepatitis exhibits evidence of infection, hemodynamic instability, sepsis, signs of hepatic encephalopathy, and or extra-hepatic organ failure, they should be transferred to the ICU.
+Patients who improve with corticosteroid therapy can be discharged with counseling resources to encourage abstinence and avoid relapses.

 Prognosis

 Females are more susceptible to alcohol-associated liver injury and are therefore at higher risk of alcohol-associated hepatitis.
 Certain genetic variations in the PNPLA3-encoding gene, which codes for an enzyme involved in triglyceride metabolism in adipose tissue are thought to influence disease severity.
 Other factors in alcoholic hepatitis associated with a poor prognosis include concomitant hepatic encephalopathy and acute kidney injury.